Introduction

 The data in the external Stage is equivalent to the raw data.
 To meet the standards and needs for use, you can clean the data during import.
 For the Iris dataset, typical cleaning operations include:

-• Removing the
+- Removing the column.

 id